Unpaid Overtime for Home Health and LVN Nurses in Texas

 - Home health, nursing home, and assisted living facility employees who make an hourly wage

-While exclusions and exceptions can apply to all of the above workers, far too many employers regularly and inaccurately apply these potential exceptions to workers who are, in fact, eligible for overtime pay.
+While exclusions and exceptions can apply to all of the above workers, many employers wrongfully apply these exceptions to workers.
+They do this to avoid overtime costs, but these actions are illegal.

 Talk to a Texas Unpaid Overtime Lawyer to Learn More

-At the Leichter Law Firm PC, we know how hard you work, and we believe that you are entitled to the full and fair compensation you have earned from your employer.
-If you believe that your overtime wages have been wrongly withheld, our attorneys are ready to help.
-Call us today at 512.495.9995 to learn more about what we may be able to do for you.
+At the Leichter Law Firm PC, we know how hard you work.
+We believe you are entitled to the full and fair compensation you deserve.
+Nurses, LVNs, home health workers, and similar health care employees are often protected by overtime laws.
+If you believe your overtime wages have been wrongly withheld, our attorneys are ready to help.
+Call us today at (512) 495-9995 to schedule your free consultation with a board-certified labor and employment law specialist.